warriors-life/yokohama-proxy/README.md

 - Provide correct .htpasswd file at `$NGINX_AUTH_USERS` if `NGINX_AUTH_REALM` is not `off`.
 - Make sure all needed files and directories are readable and/or writable. <!--- # TODO: List them (FEAT) -->

-The proxy is guranteed to:
+Yokohama Proxy is guranteed to:
+- Work on amd64 and arm64 architectures.
 - Work on Linux 4.5+ servers (for example, Debian 9+, Ubuntu 16.10+, RHEL 8+, or Fedora 24+).
 - Work for clients running Chrome 32+, Edge 18+, Safari 14+, Firefox 65+, Opera 20+, Samsung Internet 5+ browsers on Windows 7+, Android 4.4.2+, macOS 11+, and generally all Linuxes with OpenSSL 1.0.1+ installed.
 - Manage GET requests for static files, WebSocket requests for WebSocket resources, GET and POST requests for dynamic resources.